Based in Newcastle Upon Tyne

-Dr Amy Izycky is a clinical psychologist and a psychodynamic psychotherapist specialising in neuropsychology.
+Dr Amy Izycky is a clinical psychologist and a psychodynamic psychotherapist specialising in neuropsychology and high performance sport.
 She graduated from Durham University with an honours degree in psychology and a Masters of Science in developmental psychopathology.
 She later went on to complete her doctorate in clinical psychology at Newcastle University and more recently completed her postgraduate diploma in clinical neuropsychology at Glasgow University.
 Amy trained with the North East Association of Psychoanalytic Psychotherapists (NEAPP) to achieve her psychodynamic psychotherapy registration.

 Psychodynamic Psychotherapy is a type of long term one to one therapy that draws on the theory of psychoanalysis.
 It aims to increase one’s understanding of their internal world and those conflicts and difficulties that may have been pushed out of one’s conscious awareness into their unconscious.